Costs & Financial Aid

-Instructional fees for the UW Bachelor of Arts in Integrated Social Sciences online degree completion program are less than those of many competing programs.
-Costs for 2017–2018 are $311 per credit for Washington state residents and $363 for out-of-state students.
+Course fees for the ISS program are less than those of many competing programs.
+Costs for the 2017–2018 academic year are $311 per credit for Washington state residents and $363 per credit for out-of-state students.

 This table shows how ISS program costs compare with similar online degrees.